April 2-5, April 16-19, June 18-21, or July 16-19, 2020

 Day 1: Tools, Tools, Tools

 Our theme of the day is women’s empowerment and helping you learn the essentials of a basic carpentry class.
 We’ll have an overview of how to learn carpentry, tool choices, ergonomic use and maintenance.
 Whether you are building a bird house, bathroom shelves, a bike shed or a log cabin, the right tools make all the difference.

 We’ll work in groups on a simple project like putting up siding or decking, building a picnic table, etc. (group projects vary).
-Practice making cuts; using levels, speedy squares and other tools; fastening boards; and working together getting your hands, mind, and bodies on projects around the land.
+Practice making cuts; using levels, speedy squares and other tools; fastening boards; and working together getting your hands, mind, and bodies on real-world projects.

 “Thanks to you I now have an impact driver and drill kit, a skill saw, speed and carpenter squares.
 I’ve finished my first project!
 This was immensely gratifying.
 My dad and husband helped me on the roof but I did the rest myself.
 I hope you’re well and I can’t thank you enough.
 I love my scooter shed!”

-If you prefer something more conducive to creature comforts, we suggest you browse Airbnb for numerous options close to the campus.
+If you prefer something with more creature comforts, we suggest you browse Airbnb for numerous options close to the campus.
 You can also check out local motels and B&Bs within a 10-15 minute drive to Wild Abundance.
 We’ll send a list of links to several options (with varying amenities and prices) in a welcome letter upon registration.